roman-milk/roman-milk.github.io/my-whores.md

  "Sure, why not?
 She's been an absolute slut since the ninth grade.
 Maybe we can talk her into selling what she has been giving away for free all these years."

  Aunt Cathy?
 Aunt Cathy with the 36DD tits?
 Now there was something to think about.
-Report_Story #1